Misogyny in sports: Pay gap

 The pay gap can be defined as the relative difference in the average gross hourly earnings of women and men within the economy as a whole.
 Of the Forbes 100 most paid athletes only one is a female, Serena Williams, who lands at number 51.
 Williams, however, is the highest paid female athlete according to data based in the year 2017.
 Within the sport of tennis, according to The New York Times, women make an average of 80 cents for every dollar a man makes.
 This pay gap matches the current pay gap in the workplace throughout America as well.
 This difference means that roughly the 15th best male player makes almost $120,500 more than a female with the same ranking.
 In 2018, according to The Guardian, 71% of the world's top men earn more in prize money than females who have their same ranking.
-Between 2010-2014 the US Women's Open final drew a larger audience than the men.
+Between 2010 and 2014 the US Women's Open final drew a larger audience than the men.
 The 2007 Wimbledon Championships was the first tournament that offered equal prize money for male and female athletes.
 This may be the case during televised events and the grand slams, women are still not receiving as much in middle- and low- tier events; the most popular rationalization being that men play longer.
 The pay gap does not only happen while they are playing but occurs after when they make appearances on television as a tennis expert.
-In 2017 BBC had to disclose their pay salaries and it was found that Navratilova was paid roughly $15,000 for her assignment whereas her male counterpart, an equally as good tennis player, received between $150,000-$200,000 for a similar assignment.
+In 2017 BBC had to disclose their pay salaries and it was found that Navratilova was paid roughly $15,000 for her assignment whereas her male counterpart, an equally as good tennis player, received between $150,000 and $200,000 for a similar assignment.
 The pay gap also spans to endorsements in tennis with Maria Sharapova grossing $23 million in endorsements and Roger Federer grossing $65 million, which is nearly triple.
 Males earn more in endorsements while getting paid more than females which shows a bias based on gender within the sport.
 Tennis remains as the one sport that has the most comparable and fair pay between men and women.
 Tennis receives the most female media coverage out of any other sport and is growing rapidly in popularity.
 According to Forbes, eight of the top ten best paid women athletes are tennis players.